our operations

 That’s where electric compressors, located at the Ashkelon metering station, came in.
 Use of electric compression brought advantages including faster delivery time and lower carbon emissions.
 The lower emissions resulted in a streamlined regulatory process, saving an estimated two years.

 “We were willing to innovate,” said David Hill, Midstream manager and project manager for the pipeline reactivation.
 “To progress the reactivation project fast, we had to leverage what we already had at the site.
-There was already a high-voltage power connection available and, very fortuitously, the rating was sufficient for a suitable electrical compressor.“
+There was already a high-voltage power connection available and, very fortuitously, the rating was sufficient for a suitable electrical compressor.“david hill

 midstream manager and project manager for the pipeline reactivation